jcheern/starter-hugo-academic/content/home/research.md

   columns: '1'
 ---

+## Peer-Reviewed Publications

+Heern, Jared.
+“Who’s Regulating Our Energy Future?
+Industry and Environmental Representation on United States Public Utility Commissions.”
+(Accepted for publication at *Energy Research & Social Science*).

 ## Working Papers

-“Who's Regulating Climate Change?
-The Partisanship of Public Utility Commissions, 2000-2020.”
-(Under Review)
+"The Partisanship of Public Utility Commissions, 2000-2020.”
+(Invited to Revise and Resubmit at *Environmental Politics*)

-“The Professional Backgrounds of Public Utility Commissioners and Implications for Climate Change Regulation.”
-(Under Review)

 “Partisanship and the Environmental Policy Decisions of Public Utility Commissions.”

+“Legislative Control of State Public Utility Commission Climate Policy Decisions.”

 ## Ongoing Projects

-“Legislative Control of State Public Utility Commission Climate Policy Decisions.”

 “Who Gets Their Way in Public Utility Commission Decisions?
 Strategies and Outcomes in Net Metering Conflicts.”

-“Unbalanced Resources and Information Asymmetries: Public Utility Commissions as Unfair Arenas.”
+“The Role of Expert Staff in Regulatory Decisionmaking.”

+“The Democratization of Electricity Bills: Public Access to Utility Regulation.” with J. Timmons Roberts.

 ## Dissertation